|Alma Mater:||Miami (Ohio), 1988|

-Ed Schilling begins his first season as an assistant coach at UCLA in 2013-14.
+Ed Schilling will enter his fourth season as an assistant coach at UCLA in 2016-17.

-Schilling arrives at UCLA after having spent the last four seasons as head coach at Park Tudor High School in Indianapolis.
+Schilling arrived at UCLA in April 2013 after having spent the previous four seasons as head coach at Park Tudor High School in Indianapolis.
 He guided the Panthers to an 87-18 record in four years, securing two IHSAA Class 2A state titles and a runner-up finish.

 In 2012-13, Park Tudor won the Marion Court championship and broke the regular-season win record.
-In 2010-11, Park Tudor made a historic run to win the IHSAA Class 2A state championship after having finished as runner-up in 2009-10.
+In 2010-11 and 2011-12, Park Tudor made historic runs to win back-to-back IHSAA Class 2A state championship after having finished as runner-up in 2009-10.

-In addition, Schilling spent time from May through September preparing over 60 athletes each year for professional basketball with St. Vincent's Sports Performance and its NBA readiness program.
-His pre-draft preparation included working with high-profile young players, including No. 1 NBA Draft selection Greg Oden, Mike Conley, Mario Chalmers, Gordon Heyward, Jeff Teague, Marquis Teague, Carl Landry and many others.
+In addition, Schilling spent time from May through September preparing athletes each year for professional basketball with St. Vincent’s Sports Performance and its NBA readiness program.
+His pre-draft preparation included working with over 60 high-profile young players, including No. 1 NBA Draft selection Greg Oden, Mike Conley, Mario Chalmers, Gordon Hayward, Carl Landry, Jeff Teague, Marquis Teague, Cody Zeller and many others.

-Since 2007, Schilling has served as head coach for Adidas Nations, coaching and training the Adidas High School All-American Team in national and international competition.
+From 2007 to 2013, Schilling has served as a head coach for Adidas Nations, coaching and training the Adidas High School All-American Team in national and international competition.
 In addition, he has served as executive director and trainer at Champions Academy, a not-for-profit basketball organization for youth and college-aged athletes in Indianapolis.

 Prior to his work with Adidas Nations and Champions Academy, Schilling had served as an assistant coach at Memphis for two seasons (2003-04, 2004-05) after having been the head coach at Wright State for six years (1998-2003).
 In his two seasons on staff at Memphis, the Tigers compiled a 44-24 record.